zezhang/MPI_Caffe/README.md

 		Add functions for updating the neural network.

 /src/caffe/layers/conv_layer.cpp:
-		Change the forward & backward functions by applying MPI functions.
+		Modify the forward & backward functions by applying the MPI library.

 /include/caffe/vision_layers.hpp:
 		Change the data structure.

-There are also lots of minor changes in other files
+There are also lots of minor changes in other files.

 #Add tons of "std::cout" or "LOG(INFO)" in order to understand how does the caffe work